acorello/Contacts.app/README.md

 - learn Go standard library
 - sharpen my Go programming skills
 - draft the way I think a web-app and a project should be organized according to my take on DDD

-  The tutorial presents a single entity: the Contact.
-But I'm writing the project as if more will come.

 ## Project Non-Goals